ewolff/microservice-istio/HOW-TO-RUN.md

 You can also use the shell script `tracing.sh`.

+## Kiali

+[Kiali](https://www.kiali.io/) is a tool to visualize the dependencies between microservices.
+It generates a

 ## Logging

 Istio also supports logging.
 However, the Istio's logs only contain